Copyright Act of 1790: Legislative history

 During the first session of the 1st United States Congress in 1789, the House of Representatives considered enacting a copyright law.
 The historian Davit Ramsay petitioned Congress seeking to restrict the publication of his History of the American Revolution on April 15.
 Congressmen Thomas Tudor Tucker, Alexander White, and Benjamin Huntington examined his claims and a copyright committee consisting of Huntington, Lambert Cadwalader, and Benjamin Contee began drafting the legislation on April 20.
 Jedidiah Morse, Nicholas Pike, and Hannah Adams each also petitioned Congress with their interests in restricting the printing of texts.
 Their bill moved to the Committee of the Whole House in June, but the matter was postponed in anticipation of the first recess, to be taken up again when the House reconvened.

 Both houses of Congress pursued a copyright law more pointedly during 1790's second session.
-They responded to President George Washington's 1790 State of the Union Address, in which he urged Congress to pass legislation designed for "the promotion of Science and Literature" so as to better educate the public.
+They responded to President George Washington's first 1790 State of the Union Address, in which he urged Congress to pass legislation designed for "the promotion of Science and Literature" so as to better educate the public.
 This led to the Patent Act of 1790 and, shortly thereafter, the Copyright Act of 1790.

 House of Representatives

 The scope of what works would be covered by the law's exclusivity was contended in the House.
-When he reintroduced the matter, Aedanus Burke wanted to establish a first law about copyright regarding "literary property," but Alexander White called for the expansion of copyright beyond writings on the behalf of Jedidiah Morse, who believed unauthorized copying of his American Geography would hurt his business.
+When he reintroduced the matter, Aedanus Burke wanted to establish a first law about copyright regarding "literary property", but Alexander White called for the expansion of copyright beyond writings on the behalf of Jedidiah Morse, who believed unauthorized copying of his American Geography would hurt his business.

 The need to re-raise the copyright issue, among other items left unresolved at the end of the first session, required the House to clarify some order of business problems over whether or not they could reopen unfinished business from a previous session.
 That settled, the House established a drafting committee for the law on February 1, chaired by Abraham Baldwin.

-Eventually, the House passed a copyright bill and passed it to the Senate.

-Senate

-The Senate also deliberated on Copyright after the President's speech.
-On May 14, the Senate passed an amended version of the bill sent to them by the House.
-The House accepted their amendment on May 18 and the bill passed to the President.